Tour Summary: EXCELLENT value 7-hour Napali Coast tour to Niihau with snorkeling, breakfast, lunch, and drinks included.

 Cancellations: All no-shows or tours cancelled within 24 hours of check-in time is a 100% charge of full fare.
 Larger groups of 6 or more have a 7 day (1 week) cancellation policy.
 There is a late rescheduling fee (24 hours prior to check in) of $25 per person plus tax.

-Read more: about napali coast on the Love Big Island website in our napali coast guide.
+Read more: about napali coast in our Kauai napali coast guide.

 This award-winning Napali Coast Tours by local outfitter Hole Hol Charters takes you up the majestic Napali Coast and across the Kaulakahi Channel to Lehua Crater off the “Forbidden Island” of Niihau—all in one amazing day!
 With breakfast, snorkeling, lunch, and drinks included—this unforgettable 7-hour Kauai tour to Niihau is excellent value.
 Say yes to adventure!